 Resuspend the remaining intestinal tissue removed from the enzymatic digestion solution in 7 ml of fresh enzymatic digestion solution for a second enzymatic digestion.

-Incubate for an additional 30 minutes at 17 C on a gyratory shaker.
+Incubate for an additional 30 minutes at 17°C on a gyratory shaker.

 Recover the cell suspension and pool with cell suspensions obtained from step 5 in a 15 ml conical tube and keep at 17 °C.